“ Florida, where are hearts will ever lie…”

 Explore the Island

 A vacation wouldn’t be complete without touring around the island by riding a boat.
 A perspective from the sea would give one a different perception of the island.
 There are several boat tours available on the island.
-For instance, Sand Dollar Shelling is a type of boat tour which offers tourists to ride the boat and travel to secluded islands for shelling.
+For instance, Sand Dollar Shelling is a type of boat tour which allows tourists to ride the boat and travel to secluded islands for shelling.

 If you’re lucky, you’ll see dolphins enjoying their habitat.
 For a more adventurous boat tour, Breakwater Adventures is the right one.
 They offer the same services as going to secluded areas for shelling and viewing wildlife.
-What makes Breakwater Adventure unique is it provides services for water skiing, wake boarding, and tubing.
+What makes Breakwater Adventure unique is it provides services for water skiing, wakeboarding, and tubing.

-Marco Island does not only have its exquisite features displayed above sea-level.
+Marco Island does not only have its exquisite features displayed above sea level.
 Nobody should ever miss the wonders beneath the blue sea.
 Scuba diving is the way to go for exploring the seafloor for its abundant wildlife and intricate habitat.
-Scuba Marco provides the needed facilities and services for anyone who haven’t delved into the deep.
+Scuba Marco provides the needed facilities and services for anyone who hasn’t delved into the deep.
 They have a “Dive-N-A-Day” program where they teach beginners how to dive properly.
 They also provide certification classes for all aspiring divers out there.
 They have a shop that primarily sells everything you need for diving.

 Check out the Dolphins